Everything You Can Dream of is True

 A dark, cloud-like shape appears against a bright green background, creating a stark contrast.

-Everything You Can Dream of is True is a moving image series that invites a re-imagining of ourselves and the world around us.
+Everything You Can Dream of is True is a moving image and discussion series that invites a re-imagining of ourselves and the world around us.

-Over 20 First Nations, global Indigenous and Diaspora artists interrogate the status quo and and propose new ways of engaging with complex histories, politicised identities and futurisms.
+Presented as curated screening sessions on three consecutive Saturdays, this program brings together over 20 First Nations, global Indigenous and Diaspora artists interrogating the status quo and proposing new ways of engaging with complex histories, politicised identities and futurisms.

-Sparking conversations across Dharug land, Western Sydney, and Wurundjeri land, Melbourne, Everything You Can Dream of is True is a new program by Utp, delivered in partnership with West Space.
+Sparking conversations across Dharug land (Western Sydney) and Wurundjeri land (Naarm/Melbourne), Everything You Can Dream of is True is curated by Eddie Abd and Rachelle Esaid, Utp, Sydney in partnership with West Space.
+Each day will conclude with a post-screening discussion with participating artists.

-The first event in this new moving image series brings together First Nations and Diaspora artists, foregrounding narratives surrounding body and land.
+Our first session brings together First Nations and Diaspora artists foregrounding narratives surrounding body and land.

 • Gillian Kayrooz, Leave your shoes at the door